m4riott0/m4riott0/README.md

-# Olá!
-Eu sou o Enzo 👋
+# Hello!
+I'm Enzo 👋

-Também conhecido como **m4riott0** 🚀
+Also known as **m4riott0** 🚀

-## 💻 Sobre mim
+## 💻 About Me

-🔹 Desenvolvedor Full Stack em busca de novas oportunidades 🔹 Apaixonado por tecnologia e aprendizado contínuo
-🔹 Aberto a colaborações em projetos interessantes e desafiadores

-📬 **Vamos nos conectar:** Meus links estão na barra lateral à esquerda!
+🔹 Full Stack Developer seeking new opportunities
+🔹 Passionate about technology and continuous learning
+🔹 Open to collaborating on interesting and challenging projects

+📬 **Let's connect:** My links are in the left sidebar!

 ---

-## 🚀 Tecnologias & Ferramentas
+## 🚀 Technologies & Tools

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" width="40" height="40" />